dermotte/LIRE/src/main/docs/developer-docs/docs/index.md

 # Lire - Lucene Image REtrieval

 The LIRE (Lucene Image REtrieval) library a simple way to create a Lucene index of image features for content based image retrieval (CBIR).
-The implemented features are
+There is no complete list of features, but these are some of them:

   * ScalableColor, ColorLayout and EdgeHistogram [MPEG-7](http://mpeg.chiariglione.org/standards/mpeg-7/mpeg-7.htm)
   * CEDD and FCTH (contributed by [Savvas Chatzichristofis](http://savvash.blogspot.com/))